 - Parks & Open Spaces - £3 million

-56% of day-to-day income is from the Government
+Half of our day-to-day income is from the Government

 As a Council, we are trying to do our best to prioritise: